-You may contact the IACUC chairperson by calling the secretary for the Provost and Dean of the College at 321-4102, and asking to be put in touch with him/her.
+You may contact the IACUC chairperson by calling the secretary for the Provost and Dean of the Faculty at 321-4102, and asking to be put in touch with him/her.
 Please note that informal advice from one IACUC member does not guarantee approval by the entire Committee.

 9. When are IACUC submissions due?
 How long do reviews take?